VIHATTeam/OMICALL-Flutter-SDK/README.md

 Notes:
 - To custom callkit image, you need add image into assets and paste image name into setEnviroment function.
+- The variable representName is not required.
+If it has a value, when a call comes in, by default this name will be displayed on callKit.
+If nothing is transmitted, internal calls will display the Employee's name or the employee's internal
 ```

 ```